DambrosiCode/Pipeline/Workflow.md

 > bwa index NAME.consensusTE.fasta

 ## Create PPileUp File
+### Split Large .fastq files
+Because the raw .fastqs have to be edited directly to work with PPTE2 it's often useful to split the large .fasta files into smaller files.
+This can be done a number of ways as long reads aren't split.
+For isntance
+>pyfasta split -n 30 NAME.fastq
+splits .fasta files into n smaller files to work with.

+Then split files can be worked on simultaneously using '&' in bash.

 ### Reformat Headers
 Because PoPoolationTE2 works with older fasta headers, newer headers need to be changed